tbxy09/tf_graph_import/README.md

 result: still failed

 1. the graph variable issue, variable must import as a constant, then can be feed with value
-2. the graph has too many sub graph, there is operation in convert to const, the exact sub, hard to exact whole graph with multiple sub graph
+2. the graph has too many sub graph, there is operation in convert to const, the extract sub, hard to extract whole graph with multiple sub graph